The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and cosmic magnetic fields: Summary and Outlook

 While it is at this point not possible to differentiate which source is responsible for the overdensity in the Centaurus region, future measurements of the mass composition in that region could help to differentiate between the different scenarios.
 One possibility would be the analysis proposed in~\cite{Apollonio_ICRC_2025}.
 Evaluating the significance for subsets of the data based on rigidity-dependent cuts leads to very different significances for the different mass composition models tested in this work, see~\cite{Apollonio_ICRC_2025}.
 Thus, once it is known if the overdensity contains predominently light particles or not, Fig.~\ref{fig:summary} can be used to draw conclusions about the EGMF.
 Another option would be to refine the search for multiplets~\cite{he_evidence_2024, the_pierre_auger_collaboration_a_aab_et_al_search_2020} to be able to consider also larger turbulent blurrings.
 Additionally, a search for rigidity-ordering instead of just energy-ordering could help differentiate between a mixed-composition scenario and one where the source emits predominantly one element.

-\paragraph{\textbf{Acknowledgements:}} I thank my colleagues from the Pierre Auger Collaboration for valuable discussions; Esteban Roulet, Glennys Farrar, Armando di Matteo, and Charles Timmermans for comments on this manuscript; and Alexander Korochkin and Michael Unger for providing their GMF models.
+\paragraph{\textbf{Acknowledgements:}} I thank my colleagues from the Pierre Auger Collaboration for valuable discussions; Esteban Roulet, Glennys Farrar, Armando di Matteo, Charles Timmermans, and the anonymous referee for comments on this manuscript; and Alexander Korochkin and Michael Unger for providing their GMF models.